Skip to main content

 How to Consistently Support LGBTQ+ Youth

 Support safe spaces for LGBTQ+ young people and their allies.
 If you are a school professional, support a school club like a Gender Sexuality Alliance.
+(GSA Network provides resources and tips on how to support GSAs, even in unsupportive or hostile environments.)
 Know what resources are available in your area where LGBTQ+ young people can go for support.
+CenterLink has a directory of local LGBTQ community centers across the country, and its YouthLink program offers Q Chat Space, a digital LGBTQ+ center for LGBTQ+ teens, providing live-chat support groups.

 Beyond Pride Month

-It’s more important now than ever, that we think about and commit to how we can be visible and effective allies for LGBTQ+ young people while working together to ensure pride extends beyond Pride Month.
+Now is an important time to think about and commit to how we can be visible and effective allies for LGBTQ+ young people and work together to ensure pride extends beyond Pride Month.

 Joseph Kosciw, PhD (he/him) is the Director of Mental Health Research and Impact at ETR.
 In this role, he focuses on ETR’s mental health initiatives, with special attention to approaches and interventions that are youth-focused, trauma-informed/healing-centered, and grounded in mental health equity.